botify-hq/developers-docs/api_docs/markdowns/api/usage/list-projects.md

 # List projects

-Botify API can returns your list of project of a given user.
+Botify API can return your list of project of a given user.

 ## Endpoint